puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Style Versioning

-This style guide must be version controlled, which will allow modules to comply with a specific version of the style guide.
+This style guide will be versioned, which will allow modules to comply with a specific version of the style guide.

-The relevant style guide version must be embedded as metadata in the Modulefile.
-Use the `style_version` field:
+A future version of the puppet-module tool may permit the relevant style guide version to be embedded as metadata in the Modulefile, and the metadata in turn may be used for automated linting.

-    style_version "1.0"

-This style metadata information may be used for automated linting at some later date.

 ## Spacing, Indentation, & Whitespace